Frequently Asked Dental Questions – Fort Mill, SC

 Will you accept my dental insurance?

 Most likely yes!
-We are in-network with Delta Dental Premier, Cigna, and Guardian, and we are able to accept a long list of other plans as well.
+We are in-network with Delta Dental Premier, and Cigna, and we are able to accept a long list of other plans as well.
 Give us a call with your membership information nearby, and our team will be able to discuss your coverage so you have a better idea of what you’ll be expected to pay at your next visit.

 I don’t have dental insurance.
 Are there other ways I can pay for my care?